eidHossam/Generic-Doubly-Linked-List/README.md

 Prints the contents of the list.

   # How to use

-  You just need to make a new instance of the user defined data type List_t and start adding the items to the list.
+  You just need to include the header file LL.h then make a new instance of the user defined data type List_t and start adding the items to the list.